Why Your Child Should Learn To Swim

-Ensuring your child learns to swim at an early age not only provides endless health and social benefits, but could also one day save their life.
-Sadly, drowning is still the third most common form of accidental death in children, so learning to swim really is an essential life skill.
+Learning to swim is fun, provides health benefits and could save a child’s life.
+Sadly, drowning is the third most common form of accidental death in children, so learning to swim really is an essential life skill.

-- keeps your child’s heart and lungs healthy, improves their strengths and flexibility, increases their stamina and even improves their balance and posture
+- It keeps your child’s heart and lungs healthy, improves strength and flexibility, increases stamina and even improves balance and posture.

-- gives your child more opportunities to make friends and gain confidence
+- Your child will have plenty of opportunities to make friends and grow in confidence.

-- opens the door to countless other sports and activities, including swimming with dolphins, scuba diving in exotic locations, rowing and sailing or even becoming the next Olympic champion
+- Swimming opens the door to other sports and activities, including: swimming with dolphins, scuba diving, rowing and sailing and even becoming the next Olympic or Paralympic champion!

-- is a skill for life that once learnt is rarely forgotten – there are even events for swimmers aged over 100
+- It’s a skill that once learnt is rarely forgotten – there are even swimming events for those aged over 100.

-- can provide challenges for your child, from working through the Kellogg’s ASA Awards to perhaps one day swimming the English Channel.
+- Swimming provides challenges, from working through the ASA Awards to perhaps one day swimming the English Channel.